Reading Time: 3 minutes

 In general, most internet addiction treatment programs offer individual therapy, group therapy and even family therapy.
-Support groups also play a central role within the treatment process.
+Support groups, both online and in-person, also play a central role within the treatment process.
 Both therapy work and support groups offer opportunities to address the underlying issues driving a person’s addiction and learn healthy ways of coping with them.
 Since the Internet is often a necessary tool in work and school settings, learning to use the Internet in moderation becomes the overall goal of internet addiction treatment.

 Individual Treatment Needs